zavocc/zavocc.github.io/content/posts/best-ai-tools.md

 - Suno plugin can only take 5 songs per day
 - Censorship and performance caps

+**Recommendations:**
+Use [Microsoft Copilot](https://copilot.microsoft.com) instead of the Bing chat's interface as it supports Chrome and other web browsers, with plugins and history support.
+This website also has [Suno Plugin](https://blogs.bing.com/search/december-2023/Turn-your-ideas-into-songs-with-Suno-on-Microsoft) available (MS account required), this is what Microsoft is working on and it is recommended to go here instead.

 ## Google Bard
 *Link:* https://bard.google.com